 - Your fuel cost can lowered by using time-of-use rates.

 - Your car is fully charged every morning before driving to work.

 Can gasoline car owners be assured of a full tank every morning?
 No, refueling a gasoline car requires a trip to a gas station, and you cannot refuel a gasoline car at home.
 An electric car driver can be assured of a full battery pack before heading to work, by charging at home.
 Further, by charging at work they can be assured of a full pack before returning home.

 If you're an apartment dweller who wants an electric car, read Apartment/Condo dwellers - what to do if you cannot charge at home.

 Step 5 - Prefer electric cars with fast charging

 The charging rate your car can sustain affects your autonomy.
 Higher power charging stations recharge the car more quickly.
 This is measured as the miles of range gained per hour of charging.
-See Understanding charging rates and effective trip speed
+See Electric car charging speed and effective trip speed on road trips